namehash/ens-subgraph-transition-tools/README.md

 NOTE: snapshots are resumable, so you can always Ctrl-C and re-start a snapshot and it will resume where it left off (after computing TotalCount).

-NOTE: there's currently a bug with the automatic `CLUSTER` behavior included in the tool, where it doesn't actually cluster the tables or seem to do anything at all.
-Because of this, the offset-based query pattern we use to exhaustively query the graphql api will get incredibly slow very quickly.
-You can CLUSTER the tables normally by executing the commands from `tools/snapshot-eq/lib/cluster-db.ts` in your own psql or [TablePlus](https://tableplus.com/) or whatever.

-Basically what I do is run ENSIndexer in one terminal, start the snapshot tool in the other, and go to sleep.
-ENSIndexer will take 5-7 hours to get to block 21921222 after which the CLUSTER will run (and do basically nothing), and snapshotting will begin.
-The snapshotting will be much slower than ideal but it has at least a few more hours until I wake up to make some progress.
-When I wake up I Ctrl-C the snapshot, manually CLUSTER the tables, and continue the snapshot.
-Sometimes the un-CLUSTERed queries take long enough that the statement timeout error is thrown and indexing will stop.

-Obviously my goal is to fix the CLUSTERing behavior, but if this note is still here then it's not fixed yet.

 ### Snapshot Archives

 🚧 WIP